-This is the most important tip there is – start with the basics.
-You probably have a bunch of ballet dancers you admire and aspire to be like but before you can take on the iconic 32 fouettés in Swan Lake, you have to build a steady foundation.
+This last tip is more about mindfulness and remembering to be patient with yourself.
+Getting your first pair of pointe shoes is one of the most exciting times in a dancer’s life.
+You are on your way to dancing like the pros, but before you can take on the iconic 32 fouettés in Swan Lake, you have to build a steady foundation.
 Just like starting out in technique class, you need to build your strength and master the basics before anything else.
 So, take your time and when you’re ready, you’ll notice your progression moves that much quicker.